gks2022004/NFTMarketPlace/README.md

 # NFT Marketplace

-An advanced NFT Marketplace that allows users to create, mint, buy, and sell NFTs seamlessly.
+Advanced NFT Marketplace that allows users to create, mint, buy, and sell NFTs seamlessly.
 Built with Solidity, Next.js, React, and Ethers.js, this platform offers secure transactions, user-friendly interfaces, and decentralized metadata storage using Pinata IPFS.

 ## Features